cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 Supply chain tools can gather and sign build pipeline metadata.
 Later stages can then verify the signatures to validate that the prerequisite pipeline stages have run.

-The DevOps team should ensure that the CI and Continuous Delivery (CD) infrastructure is as secure as possible.
+The reader should ensure that the CI and Continuous Delivery (CD) infrastructure is as secure as possible.
 For example, security updates should be prioritized to be installed, and cryptographic keys should be protected from exfiltration via the use of Hardware Security Modules (HSM) or Credential Managers.

 #### Image Scanning